crashoverride777/swifty-ads/README.md

 ### Setup

 Create a setup method and call it as soon as your app launches e.g `AppDelegate` didFinishLaunchingWithOptions.
+This method will also trigger the initial consent flow (GDPR and ATT).

 ```swift
 func setupSwiftyAds() {